BAFBFT/Maze-navigating-robot/README.md

 Accurate timing is maintained using the Timer 0 module, where a predefined value is loaded into the TMR0L and TMR0H registers to trigger an interrupt every 10 ms. When the interrupt occurs, the global variable overflowCount (declared in interrupt.h) is incremented.
 If the buggy detects an obstacle, the current value of overflowCount is pushed onto the time stack.
 This ensures precise timing for each forward stretch.

 ## Addressing Point 5
+The color black, representing maze walls, does not fall within any thresholds for color reading.
+As a result, the ClassifyColor() function returns 0 when the buggy is misaligned and detects the color of a maze wall.
+In this case, the same action as for the white color is executed: the buggy performs a 180-degree turn and returns home.